JelleZijlstra/typing-spec/spec/spec.rst

 annotation syntax for Python 2.7: type hinting is particularly useful for large existing codebases, and these often need to run on older Python versions.
 The two syntax options parallel the syntax variants supported by ``typing.NamedTuple``.
-Other proposed features include TypedDict inheritance and totality (specifying whether keys are required or not).
+Other features include TypedDict inheritance and totality (specifying whether keys are required or not).

-This PEP also provides a sketch of how a type checker is expected to support type checking operations involving TypedDict objects.
+This section also provides a sketch of how a type checker is expected to support type checking operations involving TypedDict objects.
 Similar to :pep:`484`, this discussion is left somewhat vague on purpose, to allow experimentation with a wide variety of different type